 Washington Heritage Museums Members Free - JOIN TODAY

-Built by George Washington's younger brother Charles around 1760 as his home, this frame building became a tavern in 1792, operating as a stopover for travelers in the bustling town of Fredericksburg.
+Built by George Washington’s youngest brother Charles around 1760 as his home, this frame building became a tavern in 1792 when it was purchased by the Wallace family.
+It operated for 35 years as a stopover for travelers in the bustling port town of Fredericksburg.

-Preservation Virginia acquired Rising Sun Tavern in 1907.
-A complete restoration took place in the 1950s.
-Much of the woodwork in the tavern is original.
+Preservation Virginia acquired the Rising Sun Tavern in 1907 and completed a series of restorations including the front porch.
+Much of the beautiful woodwork in the tavern is original.

-The building is now owned operated as a museum by Washington Heritage Museums which received the building as a gift from Preservation Virginia on January 3, 2013.
+The building is now owned and operated as a museum by Washington Heritage Museums which received the property as a gift from Preservation Virginia on January 3, 2013.

-Visitors to the site will experience a colorful introduction to eighteenth-century tavern life through a lively tour of the tavern.
-Costumed interpreters tell of a typical stay for upper, middling, & lower classes at a tavern in Colonial times.
+Visitors to the site will experience a colorful introduction to 18th century tavern life through a lively tour given by costumed interpreters.

 Your generous donations help us preserve and promote these historic treasures.
 Donations are tax-deductible.
 Please join or donate today.